JasonK94/cursor_configs/DEVLOG.md

 - **Result**: **SUCCESS**.
 The end-to-end test on `s1` completed successfully. `ls -l` confirmed that all four context files were created correctly in the target directory.
 The Linux workflow is now considered stable and verified.

 ---

+2025-10-22 - AI Agent
+- **Summary**: Enhanced `context.md.template` to include a mechanism for learning from past mistakes.
+- **Details**:
+  - Added a "🪲 Project-Specific Caveats (Learned Lessons)" section to `templates/context.md.template`.
+This section will serve as a living document to record project-specific rules and prevent repeated errors.
+  - Updated the "Evolving This Context File" section to formalize the process of documenting failures in the new "Caveats" section.
+- **Risks/Notes**: None.
+This change improves the robustness of the project initialization template.
+- **Next Steps**: Update `CHANGELOG.md` and commit the changes.

+---